-Thus, it made sense to piece together all that online and offline purchase and intent data to better understand its shopper audience (e.g., clothing brands bought most, frequency of site visits, etc.) and provide bespoke customer experiences to them.
+Thus, it made sense to piece together all that online and offline purchase and intent data to better understand its shopper audience (e.g., clothing companies bought most, frequency of site visits, etc.) and provide bespoke customer experiences to them.

 The implementation of a loyalty program helped point-of-sale associates capture shoppers’ email addresses during purchases.
 Once BlueConic’s CDP was onboarded, the company was able to merge that offline buyer data with online engagement data and into unified profiles.

-Building your brand’s integrated marketing communications plan
+Building your company’s integrated marketing communications plan

 Of course, the integrated marketing communications method — and the customer data platform — isn’t something only retail and ecommerce companies can benefit from.

-Countless companies — membership organizations, media and publishing brands, and finance and investment firms, among others — use the customer data platform to augment integrated campaigns through more efficient segmentation, more advanced personalization, and more actionable audience insights.
+Countless companies — membership organizations, media and publishing companies, and finance and investment firms, among others — use the customer data platform to augment integrated campaigns through more efficient segmentation, more advanced personalization, and more actionable audience insights.

-When initiating your integrated marketing communication strategy, consider what you already have in place and what finishing touches are needed (e.g., revised brand messaging, more effectual martech) to supply a stellar CX to your customer base.
+When initiating your integrated marketing communication strategy, consider what you already have in place and what finishing touches are needed (e.g., revised messaging, more effectual martech) to supply a stellar CX to your customer base.

 Once those IMC-related gaps are filled, you will be on your way to far more efficient cross-channel marketing — and have the foundation for true customer data liberation.